AFriendlyIrin/SMT-text-editing/README.md

 * **PC**: I don't have access to this version, but I would like to mod it if possible.
 * **PS2**: I've judged this unnecessary for now given the existence of the HD version.

-Notes:
-* The Phantom demon is renamed to "Wraith", because the Spirit/Wraith race is not present in this game.
-* I changed Haunt to "Undead" rather than "Revenant", since there is only one type of undead here.

 ### Digital Devil Saga
 xDelta patches can be downloaded here or on Romhacking.net ([DDS1](https://www.romhacking.net/hacks/7935/), [DDS2](https://www.romhacking.net/hacks/7916/)).